What is developmental delay?

 - There are support services for you and your child.

-- The earlier developmental delay is recognised and supports put in place, the better the outcome for your child.
+- The earlier developmental delay is recognised and supports put in place, the better it will be for your child.